Make the most of your phone plan with an Unlimited 55+ plan from T-Mobile.

 Final Thoughts

-It can be a challenge to sift through information on Bluetooth medical alert systems and decide which one to commit to.
-With so many different types of technology out there, it's worth to first consider whether or not Bluetooth is necessary for your needs and lifestyle.
+It can be a challenge to sift through information on Bluetooth medical alert systems.
+Then comes the equally daunting task of deciding which one to commit to.
+With so many different types of technology, it’s worth first considering whether or not Bluetooth is necessary for your needs and lifestyle.

 For most seniors, Bluetooth is a beneficial feature.
 Changing batteries or recharging devices can easily be forgotten, leaving elderly individuals going about their days with dead batteries in their medical alert device.
 Bluetooth devices significantly reduce the frequency of needing to charge batteries or change them out.
-In turn, the chances of an emergency occurring with no ability to alert anyone due to an unpowered medical alert device is lowered as well.
+In turn, the chances of an emergency occurring with no ability to alert anyone due to an unpowered medical alert device are lowered.

 Jeff Hoyt